Chia-Network/chia-blockchain/README.md

 For alpha testnet most should only install harvesters, farmers, plotter and full nodes.
 Building timelords and VDFs is for sophisticated users in most environments.
 Chia Network and additional volunteers are running sufficient time lords for testnet consensus.

 ## Step 1: Install the code
 To install the chia-blockchain node, follow [these](INSTALL.md) instructions according to your operating system.
+Remember that once you complete your install you **must be in the Python virtual environment** which you access from the chia-blockchain directory with the command `. .venv/bin/activate`.
+Both dots are critical and once executed correctly your cli prompt will look something like `(.venv) hoffmang@machine:~$` with the (.venv) prepended.

 ## Step 2: Generate keys
 First, create some keys by running the following script: